AK-Homberger/Satellite-Dish-Positioner/README.md

 R-Off means automatic control for azimut is switched off.
 Elevation remains on.
 This is a kind of "night" mode because the Diseqc motor is a bit noisy when constantly re-positioning.
 The "-Step/Step+" buttons are changing the rotor for 1/8 degree.
 Which should be sufficient for the desired purpose.
 It is possible to change it also to 1/16 degree.

 Values for Azimut, Elevation, Offsets and Motor Speed can be changed with a "Settings" web page.
 Changed values are stored in flash memory (EEPROM) of ESP8266.
 With "Motor Speed" you can define the speed of the linear actuator.
-The value should be about 700 and defines the Pulse With Modulation for the actuator.
+The value should be about 700 and defines the Pulse Width Modulation for the actuator.
 If the dish begins to "swing" you can adjust the value to avoid this.

 ![Settings](https://github.com/AK-Homberger/Satellite-Dish-Positioner/blob/main/SatfinderWebSettings.png).